amr807/RAFIQ-Backend/README.md

-# ERP System for Employee Tracking  - Backend
+# RAFIQ | ERP System for Employee Tracking  - Backend

-This repository contains the backend service for an ERP-based Employee Tracking System.
+This repository contains the backend service for an RAFI is an ERP-based Employee Tracking System.
 The system is designed to help managers assign and monitor tasks, track employee locations in real-time, and evaluate performance using KPIs.
 Built with NestJS and PostgreSQL, it incorporates modern backend practices such as asynchronous queues, WebSockets, and caching.

 ## Features